harvanir/example/spring/springboot-kafka-example-client-api/README.md

-# Spring Boot Kafka client API
+# Spring Boot Kafka example client API
 Example of Spring Boot Kafka client consist of Rest API that invoke Kafka request reply consumer.

 ## How to use